 With the crowded schedule and rushed lives that many couples experience, family mealtimes may end up low on their priority list.
-How have you made family mealtimes a top priority in your marriage?
-Share Your Tips
+Readers share how they have made family mealtimes a top priority in their marriage.

 Mealtime was a Priority for my Family